-Author’s Note: The determination of a party’s gross income for child support purposes can be one of the most controversial issues in a child support case.
+Author’s Note: The determination of a party’s “child support income” can be one of the most controversial issues in a child support case.
 When one of the parties is self employed, receives cash, writes off business expenses through the company, etc., it can be difficult to determine a fair amount of income to attribute to such person.
-You can always ask the Court to appoint a C.P.A. to provide an analysis of such person’s true income.
+You can always ask the Court to appoint a C.P.A. to provide an analysis of such person’s true child support income.
 We and/or the CPA often find ourselves reviewing bank statement deposits, credit card statements and other financial documents of the other party to establish that a party is earning more income than they claim.

 If a person is unemployed or working below full earning capacity, the Court may attribute additional income depending upon the circumstances.
 It depends upon whether such is a voluntary choice and not for reasonable cause.
 If such unemployment or reduction of income is not for reasonable cause, the Court may attribute additional income up to a party’s earning capacity.
-Generally a party is attributed at least minimum wage.
+Generally a party is attributed at least minimum wage on a 40 hour per week basis.
 If income is attributed however, appropriate child care costs may also be attributed (i.e. a parent who is staying home with a child, thus avoiding child care costs, should not be attributed full income without also assessing child care costs).
-Reasonable cause for unemployment or underemployment may include such things as a parent’s physical or mental disabilities, whether a parent is engaged in reasonable career or occupational training or education, or has a child with needs that limit a parent’s ability to work.
+Reasonable cause for unemployment or underemployment may include such things as a parent’s physical or mental disabilities, whether a parent is engaged in reasonable career or occupational training or education, or has a child with unusual needs that limit a parent’s ability to work.

 A parent’s new spouse’s income is not treated as income under the guidelines.
 However, if a spouse is not employed because he or she is relying upon her spouse’s income, the Court should still attribute income to the non-working spouse (if physically and mentally able to work) as the decision not to work would be voluntary.